hybridsjs/hybrids/README.md

 **hybrids** is a JavaScript UI framework for creating fully-featured web applications, components libraries, or single web components with unique mixed declarative and functional architecture.

-The main goal of the library is to provide a complete set of tools for building UI components, managing complex data sources, creating app flows with the client-side structural routing, and localizing it for the worldwide markets.
-Everything without external dependencies.

-All of the parts of the library follow the same unique concepts making it easy to understand and use.
+The main goal of the framework is to provide a complete set of tools for the web platform - everything without external dependencies.
+It supports building UI components, managing complex states, creating app flows with client-side routing, and localizing its content for the worldwide markets.
+All of the parts follow the same unique concepts making it easy to understand and use!

 ## Quick Look